As you’re preparing for an upcoming trip you go through your calendar check if your calendar appointments are in the right time zone. So far, so good.

 You can also use the following tools to keep your calendar appointments in the right time zone when you travel.

 Dynamic calendars, such as Calendar, come equipped with time zone detection.
 This means that it automatically detects time zone differences.
 This means it doesn’t change everything-up as you travel.
-It also allows clients or colleagues to view your calendar availability in their time zone.
+It also allows clients or colleagues to view your calendar availability in their time zone and schedule meetings with you directly.

 This is a smart calendar, it also uses existing data to make date, time, and meeting suggestions.
 For example, if you’ve been attending the same conference over the last several years, the app will suggest the best times and locations based on the event location — where you’ve stayed in the past, and when you’re free to meet for a drink during the event.